uqmars/constitution/Constitution.md

 3.1 The aims of The Club are:

-* to bring members of The University community interested in mechatronics and robotics together to form a dedicated club
+* to bring members of The University community interested in or studying mechatronics and robotics together to form a dedicated society
 * to provide a relaxed club and environment where students who have no experience will be provided resources and the expertise of more experience, giving them the ability to build their own mechatronic systems
 * to provide a centralised group for enthusiasts who may wish to compete on behalf of The University at higher level robotics competitions